CMX (band): Musical style

 Early CMX was influenced by heavy metal, punk rock and progressive rock.
 During their career, they have explored several different genres of rock music.
 Their early EPs and albums up until Veljeskunta (1991) have been mainly hardcore, although combining a variety of styles.
 From Aurinko (1992) onwards, hardcore has been merely an ephemeral element in their varied expression.
 Progressive rock elements are always present in the band's music, most evidently on Dinosaurus Stereophonicus (2000) and Talvikuningas (2008).
 Many of the band's best known songs are ballads, such as "Ruoste" and "Pelasta maailma".

 Lyrics

 All the band's lyrics are written by vocalist Yrjänä.
 His texts are often poetic, symbolic and intertextual, and contain themes of mythology, religion and philosophy.
 Many CMX fans are attracted to the band particularly for Yrjänä's texts, although there are also people who can't stand the band because of them.

-Lineup
+Band members

 During the early years of the band, the lineup changed several times.
 A. W. Yrjänä is the only remaining original member.